 Cardinals' Tommy Pham: Stays hot with 12th bomb

-Pham went 2-for-3 with a three-run home run during Monday's win over the Mets.
+Pham went 2-for-3 with a three-run homer during Monday's win over the Mets.

 Pham is now 7-for-15 since the All-Star break and sports an impressive .311/.398/.530 slash line for the season.
 He's hit his way into a full-time job in the St. Louis outfield, and his cross-category profile makes him a strong asset in the majority of fantasy settings.